Microb-vn/pyMediaNames/README.md

 For safety, always run the program against a set of copies of the photo's and video's.

-### About **processing scanned- or photo images**:
+### About **processing media images**:

-Best approach to process scanned (paper) photo images depends on the images you scan.
+Best approach to process digital and/or scanned (paper) photo images depends on the media you process.
 Look at the below scenario's for different approaches:

 ### Scanned images for an event that took place on a special day...